Folinic acid: Other uses or indications

 Folinic acid is also used in combination with the chemotherapy agent 5-fluorouracil in treating colon cancer.
 In this case, folinic acid is not used for "rescue" purposes; rather, it enhances the effect of 5-fluorouracil by inhibiting thymidylate synthase.

-Folinic acid is also sometimes used to prevent toxic effects of high doses of antimicrobial dihydrofolate reductase inhibitors such as trimethoprim and pyrimethamine, although its value for this indication has not been clearly established.
+Folinic acid is also sometimes used to prevent the toxic effects of high doses of antimicrobial dihydrofolate reductase inhibitors such as trimethoprim and pyrimethamine.
+Its value for this indication has not been clearly established.
 It may be prescribed in the treatment of toxoplasmosis retinitis, in combination with the folic acid antagonists pyrimethamine and sulfadiazine.

-In pyridoxine-dependent epilepsy, folinic acid may be used as additional therapy if pyridoxine or pyridoxal phosphate fails to fully control the seizures.
+In pyridoxine-dependent epilepsy, folinic acid may be used as additional therapy if pyridoxine or pyridoxal phosphate fails to control the seizures fully.

 Side effects

 Folinic acid should not be administered intrathecally.
 This may produce severe adverse effects or even death.
 Severe neurotoxicity due to intrathecal folinic acid as treatment for intrathecally-administered methotrexate was first noted in an 11-year-old boy being treated for acute lymphocytic leukemia.

 In cancer patients, rare hypersensitivity reactions to folinic acid have been described.